fetchai/docs-archived/docs/learn_the_concepts/blockchains/what_is_a_blockchain.md

 Transactions take place inside a P2P global network, thus, blockchains are considered borderless and immune to censorship.
 A blockchain network serves as a decentralized ledger since it is maintained by several computers located all over the world.
 This implies that each participant, namely a **node**, keeps a copy of the blockchain data and interacts with other participants to make sure that everyone is aware of the same information stored in the block.

+!!! note

     Each block inside the blockchain contains a **hash** (i.e. a digital fingerprint or unique identifier), **timestamped batches of recent valid transactions**, and the **hash of the previous block**.
 The previous block hash links the blocks together and prevents any block from being altered or a block being inserted between two existing blocks.
 An additional feature of a blockchain is that all previous records are stored within the current records, so, there is a full history of previous transactions.

 ## Blockchains: use cases